M-Francia/iobuilderschallenge/README.md

 # IOBuilders challenge

-For learning purposes I have added more functionality to the challenge, I hope this was not a bad decision.
+For learning purposes I have added more functionalities to the challenge, I hope this was not a bad decision.

 ## Note

 I have tried to develop this challenge following the concepts of "Clean Architecture":

 * Independent from database
 * Easy to test
 * Isolated from frameworks
 * All the business logic is found in the use cases, not spread everywhere
 * Easy to deploy because leaves the configuration for the last
 * Each use case involves different tasks

 I've tried also use SOLID principles to reach the actual clean architecture design pattern.
 Overall there is the use of